-'22 July' Chronicles Norwegian Terror Attack As A Story Of Horror — And Hope
+'22 July' Chronicles Norwegian Terror Attacks As A Story Of Horror — And Hope

 Paralleling Breivik's journey is the painful recovery of one of his teen victims, Viljar, a generous, caring kid played by Jonas Strand Gravli, whose traumatized, hollow-eyed performance packs an emotional wallop that never feels sentimental.

-Now, any film about a mass murder raises questions of morality — not only the killer's but the filmmaker's.
+Now, any film about a mass murder raises questions of morality — not only the killer's but also the filmmaker's.
 Is there an honorable reason to make us see such horrors?
 And if there is, how does one do it without being exploitative, without turning real people's real suffering into entertainment?

 Greengrass has a knack for capturing the texture and flow of actual events, but in earlier movies like Bloody Sunday and United 93, his taut, kinetic filmmaking sometimes overwhelmed any deeper or more reflective sense of meaning.

 This isn't true of 22 July.
-For starters, his depiction of Breivik's killing spree goes out of its way to be, if not muted, at least unsensational.
+For starters, his depiction of Breivik's killing spree goes out of its way to be, if not muted, at least not sensational.
 Greengrass doesn't dwell on the violence or make it thrilling as does, say, the famous Normandy beach opening of Saving Private Ryan.
 His subject isn't actually the crime but today's political situation.

-First, he suggests the dangers of rightwing extremism, of which Breivik is a not atypical case.
-In her superb book on the killings, One of Us — which is the basis for the film — Åsne Seierstad shows how Breivik's ethno-nationalist ideas, though heartfelt, were essentially those of narcissistic loner not a political operative.
+First, he suggests the dangers of right-wing extremism, of which Breivik is a not atypical case.
+In her superb book on the killings, One of Us , which is the basis for the film, Åsne Seierstad shows how Breivik's ethno-nationalist ideas, though heartfelt, were essentially those of narcissistic loner not a political operative.

 Unloved at home, Breivik grew up a solitary, damaged kid who was cruel to animals — a telltale lack of empathy that would, years later, lead him to obsess about the small cut on his finger he got while slaughtering scores of people.
 Political violence was the cauldron into which he poured his anger and his burning desire to be somebody.

 Which isn't to say that Breivik's political philosophy is accidental, let alone irrelevant.
-His profound sense of grievance was fueled by extreme rightwing ideas and meshed with that movement's belief that compassion is weakness.
+His profound sense of grievance was fueled by extreme right-wing ideas and meshed with that movement's belief that compassion is weakness.
 Greengrass makes it clear that, in his violent hatred of immigrants, multiculturalism and the left, Breivik was no ideological aberration.

 Yet he refuses to make a killer the center of his film.
 22 July gives equal weight to those who must deal with the consequences of Breivik's deeds, from Prime Minister Jens Stoltenberg, who insists that Norway shouldn't panic into becoming a closed-off and less democratic state, to the wounded teen Viljar, who becomes the living symbol of the victims.